efrenmarin45/efrenmarin45/README.md

 ![](https://komarev.com/ghpvc/?username=efrenmarin45&color=green)

-Software Developer who makes beeps boop.
-I start the day to achieve problem solving, mentoring, and personal growth as a Software Developer.
+Software Developer who makes beeps go boop.
+I start the day with the goal to achieve problem solving, mentoring, and personal growth as a Software Developer.
 Having a non-traditional background has allowed me the unique perspective of seeing how important drive and determination can be.
-I continue my personal growth by helping aspiring developers reach their next level through mentorship and support.
+I continue my personal growth by helping aspiring developers reach their next level through guidance and support.
 I currently volunteer my time actively participating in alumni and self-taught/Bootcamp Grad communities.

 I love to connect with new Developers.
 If you have any questions, feel free to email me using the "Contact Me" links below 👇